alimony and spousal support

 • The financial needs of each spouse

-• The ability of each spouse to meet their financial needs
+• The ability of each spouse to meet their own needs

 • The age and health of each spouse